0xProject/EIPs/EIPS/eip-tbd.md

 #### Ethereum balance watching

 One example use-case for requesting a state trie diff is efficiently tracking an arbitrarily large set of Ethereum balances.
-ETH transfers do not emit events and so there are currently only two ways to re-compute ETH balances when a new block is mined: re-fetch all ETH balances for all addresses of interest or request traces for every transaction within the block, and re-fetch balances for all addresses involved.
+ETH transfers do not emit events and so there are currently only two ways to update ETH balances when a new block is mined: re-fetch all ETH balances for all addresses of interest or request traces for every transaction within the block, and re-fetch balances for all addresses involved.
 The former is simple but neither way is efficient.

 With `eth_getStateDiff`, a single JSON-RPC request will return all ETH balances modified by all transactions within a single block.
 Simple and efficient.